Fixed Price Contract For Software Development Projects

 This is how a Fixed Project is managed.

 What Are The Possible Risks?

 #1.
-Scope-related risks are carried by the Client, and resolved through the above mentioned Change Requests.
+Scope-related risks are carried by the Client.
+They can be resolved through the abovementioned Change Requests.

 #2.
-Risks concerning third-party services are the duty of the Client.
-These services have to work under certain approved conditions which must be defined in product requirements and which the contractor should be aware of from the beginning.
+The Client also bears the risks that concern third-party services, which have to work under certain approved conditions, defined by the Client in product requirements.
+The contractor should be aware of them from the beginning.